-Each non-employee director will receive an annual cash retainer of \$86,800 for serving on our Board of Directors, the lead independent director of our Board of Directors will receive an additional annual cash retainer of \$25,000.
+Each non-employee director will receive an annual cash retainer of \$86,800 for serving on our Board of Directors and the lead independent director of our Board of Directors will receive an additional annual cash retainer of \$25,000.

-On an annual basis, a director may elect to receive some or all of the annual cash retainer in the form of additional restricted stock units with an equivalent dollar value at issuance.
+On an annual basis, a director may elect to receive some or all of the annual cash retainer in the form of additional restricted stock units with an equivalent dollar value at issuance (see "Annual Election" below for more details).